 But the danger lies in the products these influencers promote.
 It is not surprising to learn that most influencers who promote the products won’t be using them in real life.
 They are in it for the money and at the end of the day, it's the audience who uses it.
 And this has become the playground for counterfeiters and scammers to relish.

-A recent study found that, despite strict regulations TikTok marketplace has been openly selling fake beauty products to its customers.
+Recently, Fintech influencers were found to scam job seekers by impersonating top brands offering job opportunities or services and taking money from them.
+Another instance, despite strict regulations TikTok marketplace has been openly selling fake beauty products to its customers.
 Most of them explicitly sold as first copies, dupes and replicas.
 This has brought a shockwave across industries.
 And Yes, this is not just TikTok, every social media is prone to it.

 Facebook has 2.9 billion active users around the world, making it the most popular social media followed by Instagram and Youtube.
 And every major social media platform has its own dedicated marketplaces where customers can buy products without switching apps.
 This has contributed further to the proliferation of scams and counterfeit traders.